playfulprogramming/playfulprogramming/content/kasuken/posts/backend-development-is-more-than-writing-endpoints-for-frontend-gl1/index.md

 - [GraphQL Tutorial - How To GraphQL](https://www.howtographql.com/)
 - [SOAP Tutorial - TutorialsPoint](https://www.tutorialspoint.com/soap/index.htm)

-## Managing servers and hosting environments
+## Managing servers and hosting environments {#managing-servers-and-hosting-environments}

 Another aspect of backend development is managing servers and hosting environments.
 Servers are the machines that run the backend code and handle the requests from the frontend.
 Hosting environments are the places where the servers are located and accessed.
 A backend developer needs to know how to configure, deploy and maintain their servers and hosting environments according to their project needs.